near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 The `account` param in the `SignInParams` and `SignInMultiParams` is optional.
 This allows the existing wallets that don't require/need an account during sign-in to keep the implementation for `signIn` and `signInMulti` similar and becomes a non-blocker for wallets that don't need an account during sign-in.

+If the `account` is not passed to these methods the wallet is responsible for creating the `keyPair` and exposing it to the dApp.

 ##### `signInMulti`